Diocese of Raleigh

-The Diocese of Raleigh (Dioecesis Raleighiensis) is a Latin Church ecclesiastical territory, or diocese, of the Catholic Church that covers eastern North Carolina in the United States.
-It is a suffragan diocese in the ecclesiastical province of the metropolitan Archbishop of Atlanta.
+The Diocese of Raleigh (Dioecesis Raleighiensis) is a diocese of the Catholic Church that covers eastern North Carolina in the United States.
+It is a suffragan diocese of the Archdiocese of Atlanta.
+The bishop is Luis Rafael Zarama.
+Holy Name of Jesus Cathedral in Raleigh was recently consecrated.

-On July 5, 2017, Pope Francis named Luis Rafael Zarama to be the 6th Bishop of Raleigh; Zarama was installed on August 29, 2017, at the recently consecrated Holy Name of Jesus Cathedral in Raleigh.

 Territory

 The Diocese of Raleigh encompasses the counties of Beaufort, Bertie, Bladen, Brunswick, Camden, Carteret, Caswell, Chatham, Chowan, Columbus, Craven, Cumberland, Currituck, Dare, Duplin, Durham, Edgecombe, Franklin, Gates, Granville, Greene, Halifax, Harnett, Hertford, Hoke, Hyde, Johnston, Jones, Lee, Lenoir, Martin, Nash, New Hanover, Northampton, Onslow, Orange, Pamlico, Pasquotank, Pender, Perquimans, Person, Pitt, Randolph, Robeson, Rockingham, Sampson, Scotland, Tyrrell, Vance, Wake, Warren, Washington, Wayne, and Wilson in North Carolina.

 Statistics

-As of 2025, the Diocese of Raleigh was divided into eight deaneries, with 80 parishes, 17 missions and four campus ministries.
-The total population is 5,305,066, with 510,000 Catholics who are served by 147 diocesan and religious order priests.
+As of 2025, the Diocese of Raleigh was divided into eight deaneries, with 81 parishes, 13 missions and four campus ministries.
+The total population is 5,305,066, with 510,000 Catholics who are served by 171 diocesan and religious order priests.